 Liver disease and early stage liver failure are marked by a loss of appetite along with nausea, diarrhea, and fatigue.
 As the condition progresses, you may also find yourself feeling confused, disoriented, or very sleepy.
 Prompt and timely treatment is critical to prevent the chance of a coma or even death.
 If you have not caught the problem early when it was liver inflammation, which has no visible symptoms, or fibrosis that is marked by scarring of the liver, you may develop cirrhosis.
 This eventually leads to liver failure if left untreated.

-Symptoms of cirrhosis include easily bruising, easily bleeding, jaundiced yellow eyes and skin, water buildup in the abdomen and legs, toxic buildup, and itchy skin.20 Hepatitis and chronic liver disease are other liver problems that have similar effects on your appetite.21
+Symptoms of cirrhosis include easily bruising, easily bleeding, jaundiced yellow eyes and skin, water buildup in the abdomen and legs, toxic buildup, and itchy skin.21 Hepatitis and chronic liver disease are other liver problems that have similar effects on your appetite.22

 10. Medication Side Effects

 Certain medications may cause a loss of appetite.
 You may not feel very hungry and may not want to eat at all.
-These include chemotherapy drugs, morphine, codeine, and antibiotics.
-In addition, if you use drugs like heroin, cocaine, or amphetamines like “speed,” you could end up killing your appetite as well.23
+These include chemotherapy drugs, morphine, codeine, muscle relaxants, antifungals, antidepressants, antibiotics, diuretics, and drugs that are prescribed to treat Parkinson’s disease.
+In addition, if you use drugs like heroin, cocaine, or amphetamines like “speed,” you could end up killing your appetite as well.24

 How to cope: If there are no alternative medications you can take, you will need to learn to just eat because you have to.
 However, if you’re abusing street drugs, there are many reasons to try and quit for your health overall.
 Get professional help if you need to.